nanoporetech/dorado-docs/docs/assembly/polish.md

 Dorado `polish` will automatically select the compute resources to perform polishing.
 It can use one or more GPU devices, or the CPU, to call consensus.

 To specify resources manually use:
 - `-x / --device` - to specify specific GPU resources (if available).
-For more information see here.
 - `--threads` -  to set the maximum number of threads to be used for everything but the inference.
 - `--infer-threads` -  to set the number of CPU threads for inference (when "--device cpu" is used).
 - `--batchsize` - batch size for inference, important to control memory usage on the GPUs.